Saeeeeeeeeeed/Amazon_Automation_Task/README.md

 # How to find screenshot for failure ?
 you will find screenshots in directory with name screenshots in resources under test .
 # Note :
-please be noted if you need to run test in headless mode uncomment the headless option line in chrome option method in TestBase .
+- please be noted if you need to run test in headless mode uncomment the headless option line in chrome option method in TestBase .
+- also be noted report is generated for test when it's run per suite .